-In the August issue, we lit the fire on our discussion of electronic ignitions by examining the theory of igniting internal combustion engines.
+In the first part, we lit the fire on our discussion of electronic ignitions by examining the theory of igniting internal combustion engines.
 We looked at the flame front and how its speed varies with factors such as pressure and density, spark-plug electrode architecture, correct ignition timing and spark energy.
 This month we’ll continue to examine the promise of electronic ignitions, take a look at some of the available electronic ignitions and discuss how the aircraft-engine market has reacted to the change from magnetos to electronic ignition.

 The major advantage of electronic ignition is that it easily incorporates advancing and retarding the spark, thus compensating for changes in flame-front speed due to altitude, temperature, fuel mixture and all the rest.
 As we saw, this pays off when cruising at altitude, where more timing advance is required due to less dense mixtures.
 The result is better fuel economy when cruising at altitude, and this is where e-ignitions shine.

 Many electronic ignitions deliver a more accurately timed spark because of their solid-state construction and direct eyewitness timing directly off the front of the crankshaft, not after a sloppy gear train.

 “When you get to 75 inches, it’s hard to push the spark across the spark plug,” said Ron Monson, builder of the twin-turbo, 670-hp IO-550 in Dennis Stutes’s Lancair.
 To get enough spark energy for this high-pressure job, a Light Speed Engineering Plasma III system with optional extra high-tension coils was required.
 The Performance-Engines-motivated Lancair has averaged 344 mph at Reno with Dave Morss at the stick.